brandon025/Python-Fun/voicemail-aws-api/README.md

 # Overview
 The script will utilize a text file to determine when the voicemail was created and then uploaded.
 Only new voicemails will be uploaded to reduce API usage.
 The dotenv module will store all secrets including usernames, passwords, API secrets, etc. Also, the tempfile module is used to securely store the voicemail data in a temporary directory which is cleaned out at the end of the script.

 For the purpose of this project, we will be opening the bucket and objects to the public for downloading.
-In production, we will only provide access that are required and not anymore (IE: Legal team only will have read access to the files).
+In production, we will only provide access that is required and not anymore (IE: Legal team only will have read access to the files).

 # Detailed Design
 ![voicemail-aws (2)](https://user-images.githubusercontent.com/14297774/131064772-48db2be0-df2e-45e2-953d-ac0a02c2570a.png)